 INTRODUCTION

-The mobile application extends to support retailers to submit documents for New Acquisition, perform Pre Paid SIM Swaps and Pre Paid Recharges via mobile phone.
-As a daily task, retailer will upload all the prepaid documents to Airtel back office through the mobile app/web.
+The mobile application extends to support retailers to activate new connections and submit documents for New Acquisition, perform Pre Paid SIM Swaps and Pre Paid Recharges via mobile phone.
+As a daily task, retailer will upload all the activated prepaid documents to Airtel back office through the mobile app/web.

-Uploaded Documents will be verified by the Airtel Back Office through the use of the Web Portal.
-The Portal would be used in viewing of reports for the different team within the sales Hierarchy and also would be used to upload various plans and promotional schemes.
+Uploaded Documents will be verified and data entered by the Airtel Back Office through the use of the Web Portal.
+The Portal would be used in viewing and download of reports for the different team within the sales Hierarchy, BO agents, Admins and also would be used to upload various plans and promotional schemes.

 PROJECT SCOPE